Today's Trivia and What Happened on August 20

 American politician.
 23rd U.S. President (1889-93).
 His support of spending programs during his term earned Congress the name "The Billion Dollar Congress."
 He was the first sitting U.S. President to attend a major league baseball game (June 6, 1892 Cincinnati beat Washington 7-4).

-The oldest existing recording of a U.S. president's voice is of Harrison in 1899 regarding the first Pan-American Congress.
+The oldest existing recording of a U.S. president's voice is of Harrison circa 1889 regarding the first Pan-American Congress of 1889.

 The first known recording of a U.S. president's voice was that of Rutherford B. Hayes, but that recording has been lost.